Apple Watch faces

 The best part about these Apple Watch faces is that none of them are permanent.
 If you tire of starring at the a layout, you can always swap it out by pressing down on the face and sliding through the gallery.

 Just don't expect a Android phone to ever work with the Apple Watch, even if you have the new Samsung Galaxy S6 Edge.
 Yes, Android Wear compatibility for iOS is being worked on, but we don't expect Apple to return the favor.

 We plan to strap the Apple Watch to our non-dominant wrist, but its got a lot of competition to stay buckled in due to all of the Android Wear and Samsung smartwatches.

 LG Watch Urbane

-The LG Watch Urbane is one such competitor which could give Apple a run for its money.
+Now out, the LG Watch Urbane is one such competitor which rivals Apple for all of its money if you're concerned about the price.
 Unlike the Apple Watch (and many other smartwatches) the Watch Urbane comes with an attractive round face that gives it a classy, traditional look.

 - Check out who won when we pitted the Apple Watch vs Moto 360